rhezab/smile/docs/timeline.md

 Details about the implementation of the `useTimelineStepper` are quite simple and in `src/composables/timelinestepper.js`.

 :::warning IMPORTANT (and helpful!)
 One important feature of the stepper is that it calls `saveData()` on the global store prior to route changes.
-So as a result you can trust that your data will be saved/synchronized with the persistant store (Firestore) whenever you navigated between sequential routes.
-See the data storage does on [automatic saving](/datastorage.html#automatic-saving).
+So as a result you can trust that your data will be saved/synchronized with the persistent store (Firestore) whenever you navigated between sequential routes.
+See the data storage docs on [automatic saving](/datastorage.html#automatic-saving).
 This only works if you use the TimelineStepper to advance between pages/routes.
 If you call this manually you need to save manually as well using the `saveData()` method.
 :::